 John McDowell, one of the foremost philosophers writing today, takes as a central task of philosophy the overcoming of the dualisms that are the legacy of the modern period.
 In this course we focus first on a close and critical reading of his celebrated Locke Lectures, published as Mind and World.
 We then turn to a selection of McDowell’s essays on topics to be determined by the interests of the students.

-According to many the knowledge that is gained in mathematics is a paradigm of knowledge.
+Mathematics has always mattered to philosophy, and according to many the knowledge that is gained in mathematics is a paradigm of knowledge.
 But how does mathematics work?
-How can one come to know things—if one can—by engaging in the sort of practice that mathematicians engage in?
-And what can mathematics teach us about our philosophical concerns more broadly conceived?
-Our focus in this course is on the work, both mathematical and philosophical, of Descartes, in the seventeenth century, and Frege, at the end of the nineteenth.
+How can one come to know things—if one can—by engaging in the sorts of practices that mathematicians engage in?
+And if the practice of mathematics does yield knowledge, knowledge of what?
+Finally, what can mathematics teach us about our philosophical concerns more broadly conceived?
+Our aim in this course is to attempt to answer these and related questions.